Linaro/website/_posts/previous/2014-03-03-linaro-connect-asia-2014-kicks-off-in-macau.md

 ---
 author: jennifer.castelino
 categories:
-- Blog
+  - blog
 date: 2014-03-03 18:27:36
 description: Recap of the first day of LCA14
 layout: post
 link: /blog/connect-update/linaro-connect-asia-2014-kicks-off-in-macau/
 slug: linaro-connect-asia-2014-kicks-off-in-macau
 tags:
   - Connect Events
   - conference
   - connect
   - Linaro
   - Linaro Connect
   - Linux
   - Linux on Arm
   - Open Source
   - Opensource
 title: Linaro Connect Asia 2014 - Kicks Off in Macau
 wordpress_id: 3430
 ---

 [Linaro Connect Asia 2014 ](https://connect.linaro.org/lca14/)opened today in Macau, China.
 LCA14 began with Linaro’s CEO, George Grey, announcing that leading Chinese application processor design company, [Allwinner Technology, has joined Linaro as a group member](/news/linaro-announces-allwinner-technology-as-a-founding-member-of-the-new-linaro-digital-home-group/) and is a founding member of the new [Linaro Digital Home Group](https://wiki-archive.linaro.org/LHG).

 In addition to the announcement about Allwinner, Mr. Grey gave a [keynote](https://www.youtube.com/watch?v=L7gPPJSNJBM) discussing the implications and the opportunities for Linaro to support and benefit its members over the coming months.
 Linaro also had a guest keynote speaker, Jon Masters, Chief Arm Architect for Redhat.
 Mr. Masters spoke about “[Succeeding Together: Arm in the Enterprise](https://www.youtube.com/watch?v=L7gPPJSNJBM)” which discussed the many opportunities and challenges for Arm in the Enterprise.

 **Keynotes:**

 <table cellpadding="0" width="827" cellspacing="0" border="1" class="table responsive-table">
 <tbody >